RhetTbull/osxphotos/README.md

 In the template, valid template substitutions will be replaced by the corresponding value from the table below.
-Invalid substitutions will result in a warning but will be left unchanged. e.g. if you put '{foo}' in your template, e.g. '{created.year}/{foo}', the resulting output directory would look like '/Users/maria/Pictures/export/2020/{foo}'
+Invalid substitutions will result in a an error and the script will abort.

-If you want the actual text of the template substition to appear in the rendered name, escape the curly braces with \, for example, using '{created.year}/\{name\}' for --directory would result in output of 2020/{name}/photoname.jpg
+If you want the actual text of the template substition to appear in the rendered name, use double braces, e.g. '{{' or '}}', thus using '{created.year}/{{name}}' for --directory would result in output of 2020/{name}/photoname.jpg

 You may specify an optional default value to use if the substitution does not